 leaders, exploring new solutions

 The Initiative is working with partners that are committed to being early innovators to address social and economic issues that can hinder many Americans from saving.
-These partners are developing and testing savings interventions to create solutions that address the savings challenges faced by their employees and customers.
+These partners are developing and testing savings interventions to create solutions that address the savings challenges faced by their employees, customers, students and gig economy workers.

 UPS, a global leader in logistics, is focused on understanding the financial needs and challenges of its employees in order to deliver them the most effective savings solution.

 Mastercard, a technology company in the global payments industry, will work with a select group of its customers such as financial institutions, merchants, and other corporate partners to research, enhance, and test a variety of savings strategies.